xxxhhhyxy/xxxhhhyxy.github.io/content/teach/Programming for media informatics/index.md

 - **Language**: English
 - **Examiner**: [Prof. Dr. Michael Sedlmair](https://www.vis.uni-stuttgart.de/en/institute/team/Sedlmair-00002/)
-- **Content**: Architecture of VR/AR systems
-Hardware and software techniques for VR/AR
-Geometry and rendering
-Input devices, navigation, and interaction
-Sound in VR/AR
-Immersive Analytics
-Evaluation of VR/AR systems
-- **Objective**: After the course students understand and can apply different Virtual and Augmented Reality techniques and methods.
-Students can build basic VR/AR applications using Unity3D.
+- **Content**: Practical programming course in various topics of media informatics Description languages for digital media (HTLM, XML, CSS, SVG) Web programming (client- and server-side) Introduction to graphics programming with C# & Unity As a teaching assistance of
+- **Objective**: Students know different concepts for programming digital media systems.
+They can program software that displays graphical content.
-- **Student Level**: Master
+- **Student Level**: Bachelor
-- **Offered in the semester**: Summersemester 2021 Summersemester 2022
+- **Offered in the semester**: Wintersemester 2019/20 Wintersemester 2020/21
-Summersemester 2024
+Wintersemester 2021/22
+Wintersemester 2023/24

 <!-- {{% callout note %}}
 Click on the **Slides** button above to view the built-in slides feature.